|What is Category Management?|

-Category Management is the process of organising categories as independent business units, aimed at producing business results by focusing on delivering value to a customer.
+Category Management is the collaborative process of organising categories as independent business units, aimed at producing business results by focusing on delivering value to a customer.
 Category Management also aims to provide customers with what they want, where they want it, and when they want it.
 To do so, products are grouped into categories according to how they are used, consumed or purchased.

 The goal of Category Management is to obtain long-term improvements in the efficiencies of the retailer, which leads to increased sales, an improved shopping environment, and customer loyalty.
 The idea behind Category Management is also pretty straightforward: to manage each product category in a way that enables maximum consumer appeal while maximising profits.